egor-khanko/lit/README.md

 ### Rails i18n web interface

 Translate your apps with pleasure (sort of...) and for free.
-It's simple i18n web interface, build on top of twitter bootstrap, that one may find helpful in translating app by non-technicals.
+It's simple i18n web interface,that one may find helpful in translating app by non-technicals.

 Highly inspired by Copycopter by thoughtbot.